 The questions in College examination papers are covered by copyright law.
-It is a breach of copyright to reproduce and/or distribute any examination materials, other than Part 1 written and Diploma written question papers, which are available on the College website, and may be printed from the website in order for candidates to familiarise themselves with the format and type of questions.
-Completed examination papers remain the property of the College.
-Sample questions for some examinations are also published on the website.
+It is a breach of copyright to reproduce and/or distribute any examination materials, other than past papers and sample questions that are made available on the College website in order for candidates to familiarise themselves with the format and type of questions.

+All examination papers, materials and candidate scripts remain the property of the College.